 As a Functional Doctor, patients report all of their problems in the assessment forms allowing the connection between their reoccurring “Yeast” infection and bleeding, receding gums.
 From there, the patient can be directed to the proper treatment and support to eliminate the problems.

 The current paradigm focuses on vaginal/uterine infections predominantly originating from the vaginal tract, with the microbes ascending into the uterus.
 An increasing number of bacterial species have been identified in vaginal/uterine infections that do not belong to the vaginal microflora.
 Infections in the uterus can originate from the mouth as bacteria entering to bleeding gums move throughout the body looking for a place to call their new home.
 There is a small association between periodontal disease and bacterial vaginosis with oral sex with a partner that has periodontal disease.
 Bacteria enter the blood vessels in the mouth is the primary route of infection.
+There is sometimes confusion between bacterial vaginosis and ‘blue waffle’, which became a common topic within the STD field after a picture went viral on social media.
+Sometimes people think they are the same thing, but it isn’t real – there is no such thing as ‘blue waffle’.
+This was something made up for the purpose of social media and bacterial vaginosis certainly cause any discolouration.
 Some types of bacterial vaginosis can be treated by taking a vaginal probiotic and this should help you to start feeling better in no time.
 If you’re worried or concerned about this, then make sure you contact a medical professional as soon as possible.

 Is Your Yeast Infection Really A Bacterial Infection?